mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 engineers like to take a hands-on approach, which requires competence in the use of vacc suits.

-Maintenance activities are the bane of the engineer’s existence.
+Maintenance activities are the bane of the engineer's existence.
 Refer to Running Costs and Maintenance in the Spacecraft Operations section of the Traveller Core Rulebook for more information.
 While this section